Sebastian Grønning: Viborg FF

 After a strong season with Skive, Viborg FF confirmed on 27 July 2020, that Grønning had joined the club on a three-year contract.

 In his first season at the club, Viborg FF won the Danish 1st Division, securing promotion to the Danish Superliga.
 Grønning finished as the league top scorer with 23 goals in 32 matches, including a hattrick in the final game of the season against HB Køge.

 Suwon Samsung Bluewings

 On 5 January 2022, Grønning signed a two-year contract with K League 1 club Suwon Samsung Bluewings, with a one-year option.
 Grønning left Suwon at the end of August 2022, as his contract was terminated.

 AGF

 On transfer deadline day, 31 August 2022, Grønning joined Danish Superliga club AGF on a deal until June 2025.
 Head coach Uwe Rösler dropped Grønning from the squad for an upcoming fixture against FC Copenhagen on 13 November 2022, and did not return for the remainder of the year.

 OFI

 After five months in AGF, Grønning moved abroad once again, this time signing a deal with Super League Greece club OFI until June 2025.
+Half a year later, in August 2023, the parties terminated the contract, reportedly due to Grønning not receiving his salary regularly.

+Castellón

+On 17 August, seven days after parting ways with OFI, Grønning joined Spanish Primera Federación side CD Castellón.
+Although the club did not disclose how long a contract the Dane had signed, several sources reported that Grønning had signed a one-year contract with an option for a further year.

+FC Ingolstadt

+On 31 January 2024, Grønning moved to German 3.
+Liga side FC Ingolstadt.
+On 4 February 2024, Grønning made his debut for Ingolstadt when he was substituted after 39 minutes in the league match against Dynamo Dresden.
+Seven minutes after his substitution, he scored his debut goal.

+A year after his move, Grønning had scored 27 goals in 41 games for Ingolstadt, which had attracted the attention of several 2.
+Bundesliga clubs.

+Hertha BSC

+On 6 May 2025, German 2.
+Bundesliga club Hertha BSC confirmed that Grønning would join the club on a free transfer ahead of the 2025–26 season, following the expiration of his contract with FC Ingolstadt 04.